Scaling Parameter Solution

 Variables Used

-Dimensionless Scaling Parameter - Dimensionless Scaling Parameter is used in the JONSWAP spectrum for fetch-limited seas.
+Dimensionless Scaling Parameter - Dimensionless Scaling Parameter is a value used in mathematical or scientific models to scale or normalize variables without units.
+It is used in the JONSWAP spectrum for fetch-limited seas.

 Fetch Length - (Measured in Meter) - Fetch Length is the unobstructed distance that wind can travel over water in a constant direction.